mrts/hiberspike-data/README.md

 runtime, but due to Java’s generic type erasure, this information isn't easily available.

-To address this, HiberSpike Data provides a separate interface `ExtendedEntityRepository` that includes these methods, but requires you to override the `getEntityClass()` method to return the entity class:
+HiberSpike Data provides a separate interface `ExtendedEntityRepository` that includes these methods, but requires you to override the `getEntityClass()` method to give access to the entity class:

 ```java
 public interface BookRepository extends ExtendedEntityRepository<Book, Long> {